bob-blob/2015-DMD-IU-Course-Project/README.md

 # 2015-DMD-IU-Course-Project
 This is the first version of the Data Modelling and Databases course project that was developed during the first semester in Innopolis University '15.

+> Notice that it is quite stinky and needs future revisioning (or not :slightly_smiling_face:)

 ## Prepare the Environment